 The following images visualize Dr. Haverhals' work.
 The word cloud is drawn from publication titles.
 The research collaboration map shows research relationships (click the image to enlarge):

-Dr. Haverhals' publication titles indicate his primary work is care of Veterans
+Dr. Haverhals' publication titles indicate their primary work is care of Veterans

 Word cloud from pub titles